BlueSage96/MatchingMaster/README.md

 # Matching Master

 DESCRIPTION:
-Matching Master is a card matching game made in React and Vite.
-Choose a matching mode such as color or Marvel characters.
-Match all card pairs to win the game.
+Matching Master is a memory card matching game built with React and Vite.
+Players can choose from different game modes such as color, emoji, or Marvel character matching.
+After selecting a mode, the game starts with a shuffled grid of cards.
+Players flip two cards at a time to find matching pairs.
+The game tracks the number of attempts, and sound effects are triggered for card flips and game completion (with the option to mute all sounds).

+When the game ends, players can enter their name to save their score.
+The leaderboard displays all saved scores, allows users to edit names, and delete entries.
+Scores are stored in localStorage, ensuring persistence across page reloads.
+The app includes pagination to manage leaderboard display and routes like /, /settings, /game, and /endgame using react-router.

+Matching Master meets all project requirements including proper routing, controlled form input, reusable components, conditional rendering, localStorage usage, error handling, and responsive design.
+The codebase is organized with a pages/, features/, and shared/ directory structure and follows best practices like using functional components, avoiding state mutation, and not directly accessing the DOM.

 DEPENDICIES:
 react + vite